-You can create a new Email Campaign in Salesforce using the Email Studio tab, or directly in your Engagement Cloud Application.
+You can create a new email campaign in Salesforce using the Engagement Cloud tab, or directly in your Engagement Cloud Application.
 This article covers everything from synchronisation, segmentation, using address books, and fixing common problems.

-The Marketing Automation Application method requires another web browser window and log in using the user account details, then continue from step 2.
+The Engagement Cloud Application method requires another web browser window and log in using the user account details, then continue from step 2.

-- Go to Marketing Automation > Email Studio.
+- Go to Marketing Automation > Engagement Cloud.

-- If single sign-on (SSO) is configured you are logged directly into Marketing Automation Application.
+- If single sign-on (SSO) is configured you are logged directly into Engagement Cloud Application.

-- If SSO has not been configured, a pop-up window will appear from which you can select login to Marketing Automation Application.
+- If SSO has not been configured, a pop-up window will appear from which you can select login to Engagement Cloud Application.

-- In Marketing Automation Application, select Campaigns and choose New Campaign from the drop-down menu.
+- In Engagement Cloud Application, select Campaigns and choose New Campaign from the drop-down menu.

 - Create your campaign using Free templates, My Templates or copy an existing sent campaign.